Identifying Hazards and Communicating Risks

 Event | Wearing seat belt | Air bags working | Icy patch | Number of people standing nearby who may get hurt |

 The matrix is now being used in other situations, including the assessment of medical errors.
-An advantage of the matrix is that it gives the full picture of the problem instead of focussing blame on individuals; it leads to a more constructive consideration of ways to reduce this type of error.
-Table 10.7 illustrates a situation in which potassium was used instead of saline for dissolving a drug that was then administered intravenously, causing severe cardiac arrhythmia and leading to the collapse of the patient.
+The matrix has the advantage of giving the full picture of the problem instead of focussing blame on individuals; it leads to a more constructive consideration of ways to reduce this type of error.
+Table 10.7 illustrates a situation in which potassium was used instead of saline for dissolving a drug that was then administered intravenously, causing severe cardiac arrhythmia, leading to the collapse of the patient.

 Host (patient) |